JohannesBuchner/BXA/README.rst

 because its robust and unsupervised fitting algorithm explores even complicated parameter spaces in an automated fashion.
-Unlike existing approaches, the user does not need to apply problem-specific algorithm parameter tuning, initialise to good starting points and check for convergence, allowing building automated analysis pipelines.
+The user does not need to initialise to good starting points.
+The `algorithm <https://johannesbuchner.github.io/UltraNest/method.html>`_ automatically runs until convergence, and slows down to sample carefully if complicated parameter spaces are encountered.
+This allows building automated analysis pipelines.

 .. image:: https://img.shields.io/pypi/v/BXA.svg
         :target: https://pypi.python.org/pypi/BXA